Op-Ed: “Business-to-government data sharing on the Data Act: between a rock and a hard place” by Barbara Lazarotto

 Each Paper will be assigned a unique Digital Object Identifier(DOI) from CROSSREF and the Proceedings of the Conference will be archived in DiRPUB’s Digital Library.
 Aizhan won the nomination for “Oral Best Paper Certificate”.

-On behalf of the LeADS Project, Prof. G. Comandé introduced the legality attentive data scientists project and discussed how the LeADS Project is aimed at bridging the gap between data science and law by training early-stage researchers who are involved in the project with technical prowess as well as legal expertise.
+On behalf of the LeADS project, Prof. G. Comandé introduced the legality attentive data scientists project and discussed how the LeADS Project is aimed at bridging the gap between data science and law by training early-stage researchers who are involved in the project with technical prowess as well as legal expertise.
 Further, he mentioned that this has been made possible by the various partnerships with companies and government agencies that the LeADS Project has carved out for its early-stage researchers to create a balance between theoretical studies and practical implementations across sectors.

 Prof. Paul De Hert and ESR Barbara Lazarotto at the Norface Governance Online Lecture Series